 There are plenty of jobs out there.
 If you need to, you can quit your job and take an hourly job just to cover your bases so you can get out of that toxic work environment.
 I'm not promoting quitting.
 But we're already seeing record numbers of job burnout, and that's fueling part of the Great Resignation.
 All I'm suggesting is give this strategy a try.
 Have a logical conversation, and based on that, you're going to know what your next step should be.

 Getting a bigger workload after a co-worker quits is a common problem many professionals will face at some point in their careers.
-If you've followed the steps above and decided it's time to look for a new job, check out Work It Daily's membership options.
-We're going to help you find a new job because you don't deserve this.
-If your employer isn't going to work with you, then it's time to figure out your next move.
+If you've followed the steps above and decided it's time to look for a new job, check out Work It Daily's Power Hour Event Subscription.
+I look forward to answering all your career questions in our next live event!

 - How To Answer Interview Questions About How You Handle A ... ›